Christchurch: Bargates, High Street, and Castle Street

 Emerging from the pedestrian tunnel under the bypass* in August 2020 you enocunter a new café on the corner of the High Street…

-* Apparently, semi literate people have no problem associating the word bypass with a road that leads straight to the town center.
+* Semi literate people, who constitute a large proportion of the local population, have no problem associating the word bypass with a road that leads straight to the town center.

 Incidentally, the only café in Christchurch (Dorset) I do not recommend is Caffè Nero on the corner of the High street/Saxon Square.